hollumighty/js-mongoDb-docker-demo-app/README.md

 _You can access the mongo-express under localhost:8080 from your browser_

-= in mongo-express UI - create a new database "my-db"
+- in mongo-express UI - create a new database "my-db"

 - in mongo-express UI - create a new collection "users" in the database "my-db"

--START THE NODEJS APP
+# START THE NODEJS APP

 start node server